Ka'Deem Carey: Chicago Bears

-Carey was drafted by the Chicago Bears in the fourth round with the 117th overall pick of the 2014 NFL draft.
+Carey was selected by the Chicago Bears in the fourth round with the 117th overall pick of the 2014 NFL draft.
 Carey signed a four-year contract on May 13, 2014.
 In week 13 of 2015, Carey scored his first career rushing touchdown against the San Francisco 49ers on a four-yard run.
 On December 27, 2015, Carey recorded his first career receiving touchdown in a 26–21 win against the Tampa Bay Buccaneers.

 On September 2, 2017, Carey was placed on injured reserve.
 He was released by the team on September 8, 2017.

 Calgary Stampeders

 Carey signed with the Calgary Stampeders of the Canadian Football League (CFL) in early October 2018, nearing the end of the 2018 CFL season.
 Carey did not play for the Stampeders in 2018, but was on the roster as the team won the 106th Grey Cup.
 He was re-signed by the club on January 16, 2019, which prevented him from becoming a free agent the following month.
 In 2019, Carey started to make an impact on offense and was Calgary's leading rusher by midway through the season.
 On September 23, 2019, the Stampeders announced that Carey would miss the remainder of the season after suffering a broken arm.
 Carey played in eight games for the Stampeders in 2019, carrying the ball 75 times for 422 yards with two touchdowns; he also caught 15 passes for 134 yards and a touchdown.

 After six years as a member of the Stampeders, which included two divisional All-Star awards and a CFL All-Star award, Carey became a free agent on February 13, 2024.